-If a dispute between central employer and employee organisations is referred for judicial decision, the other party should be notified in writing thereof no later than in connection with the submission of a summons application.
+If a dispute between central parties, i.e. employer's organisation and central union, is referred for judicial decision, the other party should be notified in writing thereof no later than in connection with the submission of a summons application.
 The notice must be addressed to the other party's office in the location of such party's registered offices.